marfarma/cms-tree-page-view/readme.txt

 - Added Spanish translation by Carlos Janini.
 Thank you!

 = 0.7.3 =
-- a page can now be moved above a page with the same menu order. moved page will get the menu order of the page that it's moved aboved, and the other page will get a menu order of previous menu order + 1. i think/hope this is finaly solved now!
+- a page can now be moved above a page with the same menu order. moved page will get the menu order of the page that it's moved aboved, and the other page will get a menu order of previous menu order + 1. i think/hope this is finally solved now!
 - using wp_update_post when moving pages (instead of sql directly). this should make this plugin work better with some cache plugins, for example DB Cache Reloaded
 - root of tree is added initially, without the need to run an ajax query. loading the root of the tree = super fast! child nodes that are not previosly open are still loaded with ajax, because I want to be sure that the plugin does not hang if there is a page with super-mega-lots of children.